Logo for Bike Aintree by University Hospitals Liverpool Charity featuring a multicolored abstract star logo and text.

 Supported by:

-Three great routes, approximately 33, 55 and 77 miles will leave Aintree Racecourse and head north east into fantastic countryside of Merseyside and Lancashire with the long route benefiting from spectacular views around Rivington Reservoir.
+Foure great routes, approximately 35, 55, 78 and 89 miles will leave Aintree Racecourse and head north east into fantastic countryside of Merseyside and Lancashire with the long routes benefiting from spectacular views around Rivington Reservoir.

 On the day there will also be a fun health and wellbeing event at the raceourse from 12pm - 4pm featuring stalls and activities to improve mental health, general well being and active lifestyles.
 Merseyside Police will be offering bike marking and Active Sefton will be offering fun kids sporting activities.
 So there's guaranteed to be something for everyone!